Hi peeps! 😉

 Church of our Savior across Prinsessegade

-So, what’s so special about this Church?
-Well, it is a baroque church “most famous for its corkscrew spire with an external winding staircase that can be climbed to the top, offering extensive views over central Copenhagen.
-It is also noted for its carillon, which is the largest in northern Europe and plays melodies every hour from 8 am to midnight.”
+What’s so special about this Church?
+It is a baroque church “most famous for its corkscrew spire with an external winding staircase that can be climbed to the top, offering extensive views over central Copenhagen.
+It is also noted for its carillon, which is the largest in northern Europe and plays melodies every hour from 8 am to midnight.” (wikipedia) Unfortunately, the church was closed that day so I was not able to see its interior and climb the top.

 A couple of blocks from the Church is the famous freetown of Christiania.
-It is a self-proclaimed independent town, a military base turned squatters area.
-First time visitors might feel a little bit eerie about the ambiance of the place, and might need some help from the locals to fully explore.
+It is a self-proclaimed independent town, a military base-turned-squatters area.
+First time visitors might feel a little bit eerie about its ambiance, and might need some help from the locals to fully explore and appreciate the place.
+An arch made with totem poles and with the name “Christiania” serves as the town’s portal.

-For one, Christiania is known to be a place where you can buy illegal drugs such as marijuana or hash.
-Cameras are not allowed at certain points, and a lot of immigrants abound in the town.
-Plus, dogs freely roam the unpaved roads, making you think and feel like your outside Denmark.
+Christiania also has negative reputation.
+It is known to be a place where you can buy illegal drugs such as marijuana or hash.
+Cameras are not allowed at certain points, and many paperless immigrants decide to settle there.
+Not only that, dogs are allowed to roam freely on the unpaved roads, making you think and feel like you’re outside Denmark.

 Christiania with Couchsurfers